NIVANorge/datasetcreator/README.md

 docker compose up
 ```

-this will be available on http://localhost/thredds/catalog/catalog.html
+and server is available on http://localhost/thredds/catalog/catalog.html